liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/07-searching-liferay-portal-source-with-dev-studio.markdown

 Suppose in the
 [MVCPortlet](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.html)
-class you're extending, you'd like to search for declarations of its `doView` method you're overriding.
+class you're extending, you want to search for declarations of its `doView` method you're overriding.
 Here's how to do it:

 1. Right-click the `doView` method declaration in your custom app's class.